Meet Our Staff

 However, a passion that she holds a bit nearer and dearer to her heart is teaching.
 Caitlin believes that music can sculpt an individual, both intellectually and emotionally, when practiced at any age.
 As an educator, she hopes to guide her students in this pursuit.

-Charlotte (Charlie) Williamson- Charlotte became a Curtains alumni in 2017, after 7 years as a student with The Curtain Playhouse .
-She then went on to pursue a degree in technical theatre and theatre education and will be continuing her undergraduate studies in theatre at Colorado State University this fall.
+Charlotte Williamson- Charlotte became a Curtains alumni in 2017, after 7 years as a student with The Curtain Playhouse .
+She then went on to pursue a degree in technical theatre and theatre education and will be completing her undergraduate studies in theatre at Colorado State University very soon.
 As a performer with Curtains, Charlotte received multiple National Youth Theatre awards, as well as awards from the Musical Theatre Competitions of America.
 Charlotte has taught theatre not only with Curtains, but also as an honored member of the Teaching Artists Lab through the Denver Center for the Performing Arts and in Costa Rica using drama integration with English as a Second Language learners.
 She is a strong believer in drama and arts-based education to aid growth and development in youth of all ages, both socially and cognitively.
 Charlotte blends her performing and technical experience and training in traditional classroom teaching, Montessori techniques, and arts integration to deliver the best learning and growth opportunities for each student she comes in contact with.